 The primary purpose of a Will is to direct the disposition of any assets owned solely by testator upon his or her passing.
 Many younger families feel they do not need to do estate planning, although a will is very important for younger parents with minor children to ensure their children will be cared for by the persons they want as guardians in the event of their incapacity or death.
 A will can help alleviate family disagreements over property.
 It can also facilitate a smoother, more efficient and less costly probate process as Executor powers are defined and bond can be waived if desired.

 A Power of Attorney (POA) documents a person’s wishes concerning who they want to serve as their agent(s) to handle their financial affairs, and what powers they want their agent(s) to have.
-Most POA's are durable, meaning they continue during any period of incapacity, but there are also Limited POA's that limit the agent's powers to act to specific, lilmited situations.
+Most POA's are durable, meaning they continue during any period of incapacity, but there are also Limited POA's that limit the agent's powers to act to specific, limited situation.

-Advance Medical Directives document a person's wishes concerning who they want to serve as their agent to handle medical decisions if they are unable to do so, as well as a person's wishes concerning end-of-life wishes.
+Advance Medical Directives document a person's wishes concerning who they want to serve as their agent to handle medical decisions if they are unable to do so,n person's wishes concerning end-of-life wishes.
 Minimally, a person should consider having a Health Care Power of Attorney and a Living Will.
 These health care directives allow your chosen agent to step in only when you are unable to make your own health care decisions.

 Revocable Living Trusts may be appropriate in some situations, such as to provide individualized planning for a grantors spouse and children often in the case of blended families, or to provide for children who may have creditor or spendthrift issues.

 They may be helpful to provide privacy in estate planning.
 They can further be helpful when a testator wants to have control on timing of inheritance, etc.